cortexproject/cortex/docs/production/caching.md

 The cache is populated when there is a cache miss.
 Items stay in the cache indefinitely.

-The query results cache should be configured on the **query-frontend** using flags with `-frontend.memcached` prefix.
+The query results cache should be configured on the **query-frontend** using flags with `-frontend.memcached` (or for example -frontend.redis) prefix.
 You need to also set `-querier.cache-results=true` and `-querier.split-queries-by-interval=24h` (24h is a good starting point).

 ### Index Write Cache